Learn Additive Manufacturing Technologies

 - Experience the process chain from design to final 3D printed product with particular focus on FDM and Vat Polymerization.

 - Distinguish AM materials and become aware of AM Health & Safety issues.

 Printing Service (Optional): Limited printing resources are available at UCSD for free and there may be an additional cost of about $40 if students decide to use an online printing service.

-Course Typically Offered: Online, Winter quarter
+Course Typically Offered: Online, Spring and Fall quarter

 Prerequisites: Student should have basic knowledge of physics and chemistry.
 The students should also have basic computer skills and be able to download (open source) programs.